 SCPDA office building

-Village school children gathering, at a village traditional round house (benab) where leaders, elders, women and children meet (Action taken in March 216 as part of the Global Call to Action on Community Land Rights).
+Typical community gathering, at a village traditional round house (benab) where leaders, elders, women and children meet.

 Parent Teachers Association

 Members of South Rupununi Conservation Society

 Members of Kanuku Mountains Community Representative Group (KMCRG)